centreon/centreon-plugins/docs/en/user/guide.rst

 Can i have one standalone Perl file ?
 -------------------------------------

 We have done some tests and it will cost around 4% more of execution time.

+You can simply launch script ``contrib/fatpack_build.sh`` which will automatically build the standalone versions for you.
+They will then be available next to ``centreon_plugins.pl`` in the ``fatpack`` directory.

-We are going to create a standalone Linux SNMP plugin.
+Below we are going to manually create a standalone Linux SNMP plugin.

 Download the Perl module ``App::FatPacker`` on metacpan:
 ::